Guadalcanal campaign: Naval Battle of Guadalcanal

-In order to intercept Kondo's force, Halsey, who was low on undamaged ships, detached two battleships, the Washington and South Dakota, and four destroyers from the Enterprise task force.
-The U.S. force, under the command of Willis A. Lee aboard the Washington, reached Guadalcanal and Savo Island just before midnight on 14 November, shortly before Kondo's bombardment force arrived.
-Kondo's force consisted of the Kirishima plus two heavy cruisers, two light cruisers, and nine destroyers.
-After the two forces made contact, Kondo's force quickly sank three of the U.S. destroyers and heavily damaged the fourth.
+In order to intercept Kondō's force, Halsey, who was low on undamaged ships, detached two battleships, the Washington and South Dakota, and four destroyers from the Enterprise task force.
+This force, under the command of Willis A. Lee aboard the Washington, reached Guadalcanal and Savo Island just before midnight on 14 November, shortly before Kondō's bombardment force arrived.
+Kondō's force consisted of the battleship Kirishima, two heavy cruisers, two light cruisers, and nine destroyers.
+After the two forces made contact, Kondō's force quickly sank three of the U.S. destroyers and heavily damaged the fourth.
 The Japanese warships then sighted, opened fire, and damaged the South Dakota.
-As Kondo's warships concentrated on the South Dakota, the Washington approached the Japanese ships unobserved and opened fire on the Kirishima, smashing into the Japanese battleship repeatedly with both main and secondary battery shells and causing fatal damage.
-After fruitlessly chasing the Washington towards the Russell Islands, Kondo ordered his warships to retire without bombarding Henderson Field.
-One of Kondo's destroyers was also sunk during the engagement.
+As Kondō's warships concentrated on the South Dakota, the Washington approached the Japanese ships unobserved and opened fire on the Kirishima, inflicting severe damage upon the Japanese battleship.
+After fruitlessly chasing the Washington towards the Russell Islands, Kondō ordered his warships to retire without bombarding Henderson Field.
+One of Kondō's destroyers was also sunk during the engagement.

-As Kondo's ships retired, the four Japanese transports beached near Tassafaronga Point on Guadalcanal at 04:00.
+As Kondō's ships retired, the four Japanese transports beached near Tassafaronga Point on Guadalcanal at 04:00.
 At 05:55, U.S. aircraft and artillery began attacking the beached transports, destroying all four, along with most of the supplies that they carried.
-Only 2,000–3,000 of the army troops reached the shore.
+Only 2,000–3,000 of the IJA troops reached the shore.
 Because of the failure to deliver most of the troops and supplies, the Japanese were forced to cancel their planned November offensive on Henderson Field, making the battle a significant strategic victory for the Allies and marking the beginning of the end of Japanese attempts to retake Henderson Field.

 On 26 November, Japanese Lieutenant General Hitoshi Imamura took command of the newly formed Eighth Area Army at Rabaul.
 The new command encompassed both Hyakutake's 17th Army and the 18th Army in New Guinea.
 One of Imamura's first priorities upon assuming command was the continuation of the attempts to retake Henderson Field and Guadalcanal.
 The Allied offensive at Buna in New Guinea, however, changed Imamura's priorities.
-Because the Allied attempt to take Buna was considered a more severe threat to Rabaul, Imamura postponed further major reinforcement efforts to Guadalcanal to concentrate on the situation in New Guinea.
+Because the Allied attempt to take Buna was considered a more severe threat to Rabaul, Imamura postponed further major reinforcement efforts to Guadalcanal, in order to concentrate on the situation in New Guinea.